-The forecast for the total run of Taku River coho salmon in 2016 is 202,000 fish which equates to an inriver run of about 127,000 fish assuming an average harvest rate of 37%.
-The 2016 total run forecast is greater than the 2015 and 2014 forecasts of 158,500 and 162,800 fish, respectively, and was generated using the relationship between the CPUE in smolt tagging and the total run estimates seen over the past nineteen years.
+The forecast for the total run of Taku River coho salmon in 2017 is 184,000 fish which equates to an inriver run of about 117,000 fish assuming an average harvest rate of 36%.
+In comparison, the recent ten-year run size averages are 158,400 and 123,400 fish for total run and inriver run size, respectively.
+The 2017 forecast was generated using the relationship between the CPUE in smolt tagging and the total run estimates seen over the past twenty years.